 So one imagines that Zajick was dealing from a position of strength during those conversations in 2003, with Rosenberg intent on doing whatever it might take to sign her.
 (My guess is that if Zajick had set as her non-negotiable demand the return of Massenet’s “Herodiade”, which Mansouri had mounted for Zajick, Renee Fleming and Placido Domingo (the DVD of the San Francisco Opera performance is available), Rosenberg would have gulped and agreed to it.)

-[Below: Joan of Arc (Dolora Zajick) rallies the court of Charles VII to defend France.
-Edited image, based on a photograph by Terrence McCarthy, courtesy of the San Francisco Opera.]
+[Below: Joan of Arc (Dolora Zajick), with King Charles VII (Mischa Didyk, second from right) and Agnes Sorel (Karen Slack, right) observing, rallies the king’ss court to defend France; edited image, based on a photograph by Terrence McCarthy, courtesy of the San Francisco Opera.]

 However it came to be, being able to have a serious performance of a Tchaikovsky opera new to San Francisco Opera was a valuable experience.
 In fact, in three successive seasons we have had Tchaikovsky’s “Yevgeny Onegin” (in a never offensive, sometimes interesting production), his “Pikovaia Dama” (in a disreputable Jones the Ripper production that dishonored the traditions of the house), and his “Orleanskaya Deva” in a production that confirmed that we don’t have a lot of production designers who understand how to present Tchaikovsky’s ideas for the stage.